ello/DeltaCalculator/README.md

 ## Usage

 `DeltaCalculator` compares two arrays and computes the delta between them, represented by a `Delta` object.
-`DeltaCalculator` is generic, therefor, you need to supply the class in the initializer.
+`DeltaCalculator` is uses generics, therefor, you need to supply the class in the initializer.

 In case your generic class is `Equatable` you can initialize the calculator without an `equalityTest`.